MasonMarinko/Retail-Comms/README.md

 - Also for now this is for anyone to post a task or a memo for other employees to read or complete.
 A user that is not logged in will not be able to post a comment or select completed or read on a comment if they're not logged in.

-Comment Posted (Memo and Task to show different buttons):
+Comment Posted (Memo and Task to show different buttons):<br />
 ![image](./assets/images/home_page_comment_posted.png)

 - There are also different views.
 The person posting the comment will only see remove buttons where the people reading the posts will see read for memos or completed for tasks.

-Task vs Memo Person Posting View:
+Task vs Memo Person Posting View:<br />
 ![image](./assets/images/task_vs_memo_poster_view.png)

-Task vs Memo Person Reading View:
+Task vs Memo Person Reading View:<br />
 ![image](./assets/images/task_vs_memo_reader_view.png)